Thomson Reuters posts loss, $3 bln goodwill charge

 By Jennifer Saba

-NEW YORK Thomson Reuters Corp reported a fourth-quarter loss on Thursday after taking a $3 billion non-cash goodwill impairment charge to account for the decline in its financial services business.
+NEW YORK, Feb 9 Thomson Reuters Corp reported a fourth-quarter loss on Thursday after taking a $3 billion non-cash goodwill impairment charge to account for the decline in its financial services business.

 The company gave no details about the charge, which helped push its fourth-quarter results into a loss attributable to common shareholders of $2.57 billion, compared with a profit of $224 million in the year-ago quarter.
 This was its first earnings report since James Smith took over as chief executive in December.